 The Bank is subject to a number of prudential and regulatory controls designed to maintain the safety and soundness of banks, ensure their compliance with economic and other objectives and limit their exposure to risk.
-These controls include laws and regulations promulgated by the CBO, the CMA and the MSM and these controls are further described under "The Oman banking system and prudential regulations".
+These controls include laws and regulations promulgated by the CBO, the CMA and the MSM.